julianchurchill/text-adventure/README.md

 Don't forget to drive the development by producing value - the value is game content and this should drive the development of functionality to support it.

+To run the emulator - run 'android list avd' to get all the configured virtual devices, then 'emulator @<device-name>' to run the chosen device in the emulator.

 Backlog
 =======